 Sammy loved to listen to Vanessa play the piano

-Sam stood outside her window wondering what it would feel like to hold a child or a woman in his arms.
+Sam stood outside his window wondering what it would feel like to hold a child or a woman in his arms.
 He'd fantasized nightly watching her play the piano from his window next door.

 Sammy wasn't handsome or very smart, just an average guy who'd never caught a break in his entire life.